 - Certain medications for seizures like carbamazepine, oxcarbazepine, phenobarbital, phenytoin

 - Medications for viral infection like cidofovir, acyclovir, valacyclovir, ganciclovir, valganciclovir

 This list may not describe all possible interactions.
 Give your health care provider a list of all the medicines, herbs, non-prescription drugs, or dietary supplements you use.
 Also tell them if you smoke, drink alcohol, or use illegal drugs.
 Some items may interact with your medicine.

 What should I watch for while using this medication?

-Visit your health care provider for regular checks on your progress.
-Tell your health care provider if your symptoms do not start to get better or if they get worse.
-You may need blood work done while you are taking this medicine.
+Visit your care team for regular checks on your progress.
+Tell your care team if your symptoms do not start to get better or if they get worse.
+You may need blood work done while you are taking this medication.

 HIV is spread to others through sexual or blood contact.
-Talk to your health care provider about how to stop the spread of HIV.
+Talk to your care team about how to stop the spread of HIV.

-If you have hepatitis B, talk to your health care provider if you plan to stop this medicine.
-The symptoms of hepatitis B may get worse if you stop this medicine.
+If you have hepatitis B, talk to your care team if you plan to stop this medication.
+The symptoms of hepatitis B may get worse if you stop this medication.